Not all constructive feedback is helpful, but that’s what you often get if you aren’t specific when seeking it.

 Avoiding the pitfalls

-The key is for both the giver and receiver to talk about improvement goals to confirm some context, before getting into the feedback itself.
+The key is – both the giver and receiver need to talk about improvement goals to confirm some context, before getting into the feedback itself.

 With people you work with regularly: Aim to create an expectation that you talk about improvement goals as the framework for feedback.
 If someone with authority is giving you feedback, then check with them for more context on its priority for your focus.

 With other people in general: Notice if they ask what improvement goal you’re working on before they share their observations and offer you their advice.
-This is when you consider to what extent you’ll absorb and apply their comments.
+Then consider to what extent you’ll absorb and apply their comments.
+You can take it or leave it.

 Asking for feedback is a great habit.
-Being specific in the ask is key to getting what you need to really grow.
+Being specific in the ask is how you get what you need to really grow.

 Exercise to strengthen your feedback muscle